labgem/PlaScope/README.md

 You can choose between two modes:
 * Mode 1: SPAdes assembly then contig classification
-* Mode 2: contig classification only (if you already assembled your genome with SPAdes)
+* Mode 2: contig classification only (if you already assembled your genome with SPAdes or Unicycler)

 ```bash
 $ ./plaScope.sh -h